Eliav2/express-typed/readme.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/Eliav2/express-typed/tree/ft/better-demo?startScript=start-demo&file=examples/fullstack_react_express-typed/express-typed-demo/src/routes/index.routes.ts&file=examples/fullstack_react_express-typed/frontend-demo/src/App.tsx)

-This demo opens a fullstack react+express project in StackBlitz, demonstrating end-to-end type safety with express-typed on the left pane and a simple react app on the right pane. play with the types on the backend and watch them replect on the frontend immediately.
+This demo opens a full-stack react+express project in StackBlitz, demonstrating end-to-end type safety with express-typed on the left pane and a simple react app on the right pane. play with the types on the backend and watch them reflect on the frontend immediately.

 ## Contributing